karan/oldblog/_posts/2014-05-25-reddit-griddit.md

 ![](http://i.imgur.com/8D2H0RB.jpg?2)

 As it is right now, Reddit favors text more than any other form of content.
 Even for image-based subreddits (like r/cats, r/pics), the primary emphasis is on the submission title or caption and not on the image itself.
 All you see if a small thumbnail of the image itself.
-Most of the times, a crappy image wil hit the frontpage based on a clever title. **That is the flaw** - judging an image based on its title.
+Most of the times, a crappy image will hit the frontpage based on a clever title. **That is the flaw** - judging an image based on its title.

 As such, it isn't very hard to garner tons of karma with almost no effort: